 Lewa’s lodges are closed in April and November due to rain.
 The commonly found black cotton soil in the region becomes very difficult to negotiate after heavy rain.
 Wildlife viewing is at its best from July to September and January to March.

-The snow-capped peak of Mount Kenya can be seen clearly in the distance at Lewa Wildlife Conservancy.
-The conservancy itself is dominated by rolling, whaleback semi-arid plains dotted with acacia trees.
-A large swamp area is fringed by yellow fever trees, and several hills offer lookout points over the surrounding plains.
+The snow-capped peak of Mount Kenya seen clearly in the distance at Lewa Wildlife Conservancy.
+The conservancy itself dominated by rolling, whaleback semi-arid plains dotted with acacia trees.
+A large swamp area fringed by yellow fever trees, and several hills offer lookout points over the surrounding plains.
 The Ngare Ndare Forest Reserve is also part of the Conservancy.

 The uniform temperatures at Lewa are due to its proximity to the equator.
 This climatic consistency extends to the Dry season (June to September), when daytime sunshine and evening chill is the norm.
 The Wet season (October to May) is less predictable.
 It begins with what’s known as the short rains followed by a drier period.
 On the heels of this come the long rains which are at their drenching best in April.

 The downpours that mark either end of the Wet season October to May see Lewa temporarily close its gates (in both November and April) due to inaccessible roads.
 Needless to say, it’s better to come here in the Dry season (June to September), when sunny skies lift the spirits and animals are more visible because of the sparse vegetation.

 There are many north Kenya specials in the Lewa Wildlife Conservancy, including the Somali ostrich, vulturine guinea fowl, and the beautiful Golden-breasted Starling.
 In all, more than 350 bird species have been recorded, making it a great birding destination.
 It is probably worth booking a private vehicle if you’re here mainly for bird watching – most of the game drives in Lewa focus on spotting large animals.